A century of Happy Birthdays

-Cecilia DeShaney officially made 100 trips around the sun last week, as she turned 100 years-old, Jan.
+Cecilia DeShaney officially made 100 trips around the sun last week, as she turned 100 years old on Jan.
 13.

-A celebration full of flowers, presents, singing, and love was held at Stockhoff Memorial Nursing Home and Cecilia, as usual, was the life of the party.
+A celebration full of flowers, presents, song, and love was held at Stockhoff Memorial Nursing Home and Cecilia, as usual, was the life of the party.

 Looking back on her life, Cecilia considers her greatest accomplishments and best part of life to be her family.